actfong/kenny/README.md

 ### `:instrumentations` configuration
   Before proceeding, please make sure you are familiar with the [Active Support Instrumentation](http://edgeguides.rubyonrails.org/active_support_instrumentation.html) and [LogSubscriber](http://api.rubyonrails.org/classes/ActiveSupport/LogSubscriber.html)

-  In the example above, we setup A2bLogging to monitor two instrumentation events, `process_action.action_controller` and `sql.active_record`.
+  In the example above, we setup Kenny to monitor two instrumentation events, `process_action.action_controller` and `sql.active_record`.

   For every instrumentation that you want to monitor, you have to provide a `:name` and a `:block`. `:logger` is optional